 Our first episode this week is Luke Larson’s Murder from Stand By For Crime, which aired sometime in the 1950’s.
 Then after Believe It Or Not, it’s Mr. And Mrs. North with The Literary Murder.
 That episode was first heard January 26, 1944.

 The Whistler provides another weird trip for us this week with A Matter Of Courtesy, an episode that aired May 13, 1951.
 Then it’s No Leg To Stand On from Five Minute Mystery.

-Our Suspense Replay episode this week is Goodnight, Mrs. Russell.
-This one first aired August 3, 1954.
+The Suspense Replay episode this week is titled Lost, and first aired October 14, 1954.